MIRA-Lab-stack/Straital_Segmentation/README.md

 The following code will be available once the manuscript "Multi-Task Learning based 3-Dimensional Striatal Segmentation of MRI – a Multi-modal Objective Assessment" has been accepted.

+If there are any questions in the implementation of the code, pelase email miralab.sbu@gmail.com